How to Clean a Velvet Couch; A Modern Guide

 - Keep your velvet furniture out of direct light to avoid fading

 You’ve never had a truly bad idea.
 But it might be time to admit that the baked potato bar you set up for your holiday get together may have been better in theory than practice.
-If your velvet sofa could walk, it’d be running out the door and away from Todd and his chili-cheese stuffed steaming russet.
+If your modern velvet sofa could walk, it’d be running out the door and away from Todd and his chili-cheese stuffed steaming russet.

 Sour cream, greasy bacon bits, and the aforementioned chili are just some of the many risks your velvet furniture faces over the course of its lifetime.
 Prepare for disasters of the messy kind by figuring out exactly how to clean these spots before they get too cozy in your velvet.